espzav/Simple-LVGL-Player/README.md

 # Simple LVGL Player

-This is a display + LVGL graphics library example.
+This is a display + LVGL9 graphics library example.
 Play mjpeg wideo from SD card.

+## Usage

+Save `*.mjpeg` video files into `root` on SD card.
+You can select video file and play it.

 ## Create M-JPEG video